ChrisWDurand/technical_drawings/README.md

    Open [http://localhost:8080](http://localhost:8080) in a browser and create a task using images from the shared `data/png` directory.

-The resulting PNG images and annotations can be used to train a computer vision model.
+The resulting PNG images, skeletons and graphs can be used to train a computer vision model.
+Always verify the license terms of downloaded content before redistributing or using the data in derived works.